On the joint estimation of flow fields and particle properties from Lagrangian data: Implementation of the method and evaluation metrics

 \subsection{Model initialization strategy}

-We next specify initialization strategies for the flow and particle models.
-Initialization of the flow model is straightforward: network weights are drawn from a standard normal distribution and biases are set to zero.
-Initialization of the kinematics-constrained particle models proceeds in three steps.
-First, long tracks are split into shorter segments to balance accuracy and computational cost (i.e., to keep matrix sizes manageable); guidelines for segment length are given in appendix~\ref{app: KCT: split}.
-Second, for ideal tracers, particle displacements $\boldsymbol{\delta}$ are initialized directly from the raw (noisy) track data, with the polynomial coefficients in $\boldsymbol{\theta}$ set to zero.
-We refer to this as a \emph{cold start}, since it requires no prior information.
-In contrast, inertial tracks are \emph{warm-started} using filtered track data to aid convergence.
-This is necessary because additional unknowns, such as particle diameters and densities, are inferred in the inertial cases, making the problem more ill-posed.
-Warm-started KCTs inherit both the regularity and the bias of the chosen filter, a trade-off that is necessary for stable optimization.
-Details of this procedure are reported in appendix~\ref{app: KCT: warm start}.
-Finally, all trainable parameters are normalized to order unity.
-This ensures that particle quantities of different units and scales across all the models can be trained together effectively using a single learning rate.
-Appendix~\ref{app: KCT: transform} details the normalization procedure and parameter selection strategy.
+Initialization of the flow model is straightforward: the network weights are drawn from a standard normal distribution and the biases are set to zero.
+Initialization of the KCTs proceeds in three steps.
+First, long tracks are split into shorter segments to reduce computational costs and keep the associated matrix operations manageable; guidelines for selecting an appropriate segment length are provided in appendix~\ref{app: KCT: split}.
+Second, for ideal tracers, the particle displacements $\boldsymbol{\delta}$ are directly initialized from the raw (noisy) track data, while the polynomial coefficients in $\boldsymbol{\theta}$ are set to zero.
+We refer to this as a \emph{cold start} since it requires no prior information.
+Conversely, inertial tracks are \emph{warm-started} using filtered track data to aid convergence.
+This is necessary because additional unknowns, such as particle diameters and densities, are inferred in the inertial cases, making the inverse problem more ill-posed.
+Warm-started KCTs thus inherit both the regularity and the bias of the chosen filter, which is a necessary trade-off for stable optimization.
+Finally, all trainable parameters are normalized to be of order unity.
+This allows for particle quantities with different units and scales to be trained together using a single learning rate.
+Appendix~\ref{app: KCT: warm start} provides details of the warm-start procedure, and appendix~\ref{app: KCT: transform} describes the normalization and parameter selection strategy.